 PDFs are designed to use full colour with transparency.
 We generally use ARGB to provide the best quality display of PDF content and we are always trying to improve our quality of output.
 So it was something of a culture shock to have several inquiries about making the output WORSE.
 They wanted the PDF displayed or printed in Grayscale or black and white…

-Taking a PDF an making the output grayscale or black and white does result in some image deterioration which varies from file to file.
-On a page of black and white text it is negligible whereas it can have a big effect on images.
+Taking a PDF and making the output grayscale or black and white does result in some image deterioration which varies from file to file.
+On a page of black and white text, it is negligible whereas it can have a big effect on images.
 Here is an example.
 The original…

 and in black and white…

-As you can see in this example, grayscale works well whereas black and white does impact image appearance.
+As you can see in this example, grayscale works well whereas black and white do impact image appearance.